tenseg/tg-404-site-checker/readme.md

 ### Bumping the version number

-Change version and add release notes in this file.
+Change version and add release notes in this file and in the [readme.txt](readme.txt) used by the WordPress.org directory.

 Update the version number in the header of [tg-404-site-checker.php](tg-404-site-checker.php).